Learn Cocoa

 Choose Cocoa Project

 Choose Cocoa Application.
 Some of the items in the project list have similar names, so choose carefully.
-Click the Next button, and you'll be asked to name the project:
+Click the Choose... button, and you'll be asked to name the project.

 Name the project "CocoaNotepad".
 You can choose any location you like.
-It's good to put all of your projects in one location, so ~/Development/CocoaNotepad might be a good choice.
+It's good to put all of your projects in one place, so it might make sense to create a "Development" folder.

 The Xcode Window